-There are a number of social care jobs available in housing, for example, housing policy officer where you research and develop policies for local authorities and housing associations.
-The work could focus on affordable housing, homelessness or tenant participation.
+There are a number of social care jobs available in housing, for example a housing policy officer researches and develops policies for local authorities and housing associations.
+The work focuses on affordable housing, homelessness or tenant participation.
 You'll need a relevant degree such as housing studies, town planning or social policy, or a professional qualification to enter the profession.

 Over the course of your career you could earn £22,000 to £40,000.

 You'll need a non-judgemental, motivational attitude and a creative approach to problem solving to tailor coaching to the individual or group.
-It's likely you'll be self-employed, and as a private practitioner can expect to earn between £40 and £60 per hour.
+It's likely you'll be self-employed.

 You'll need a relevant undergraduate degree, a postgraduate qualification and registration with appropriate professional bodies to become a play therapist.
-In this role you'll work with children aged 3 to 11 using play as a communication tool to help them understand their world and to help them deal with emotional distress and trauma.
-The issues that you deal with may be related to abuse, divorce, violence, learning difficulties and psychological problems, so your working day may be stressful and challenging.
+Working with children you'll use play as a communication tool to help them understand their world and to help them deal with emotional distress and trauma.
+The issues that you deal with may be related to abuse, divorce, violence, learning difficulties and psychological problems.

 Starting salaries can range from £25,000 to £35,000 per year.

 Find out what it's like to work as a play therapist.

 Working for the National Probation Service (NPS) you'll manage offenders in order to protect the public and reduce the incidence of reoffending.
 You'll interact with offenders, victims, police and prison service colleagues and work with offenders in court, in the community and in custody to make communities safer.